 However, Salmon’s design proved too expensive to implement and “Hutton and Taylors” more practical, yet equally unique and beautiful design was chosen, that is the design we see today.
 The chosen hospital hospital was of a ‘solid pavilion type’ with male and female wards, an operating theatre and administrative accommodation.

 After £4,162 was collected, the hospital was built at Bardykes Road, overlooking the Calder Braes.
-Construction started on 6th March 1909.
+Construction started on 6th March 1909 with the exterior well progressed by August that year.
+There were some people in Blantyre who did not like the design and reports in newspapers became quite vocal of this comparing it to a collection of little “coalhouses”.
+However, such sentiment vanished quickly when the primary purpose of the building was realised, in providing much needed care to locals.
 Initial budgets of £3,000 rose during the build and ended up close to £4,000.
 The Blantyre Cottage Hospital officially opened on 25th June 1910.
 It was the first local Cottage hospital to be constructed in Lanarkshire.

 (Sidenote: On the back of their success Hutton and Taylor achieved success designing several Glasgow Schools and churches.
 The disappointment for Salmon’s practice would have been apparent for it was the third in as many years of unsuccessful competition designs.
 They had earlier been runner up for the Mitchell Library, Rutherglen Town Hall, Hamilton Academy and Hamilton Municipal Library.
 However, in the month following the hospital award, Salmons practice were engaged successfully to design Stirlings Municipal Buildings.)

 Alison Glen Being an architect, I love that we live in this great piece of Blantyre history and that it’s been in my husband’s family since the 1940s!